dian-lun-lin/SNIG/README.md

 ./dataset/MNIST/sparse-images-1024.tsv
 ```

-## Transform the Input Dataset to Binary Format
+# Step 3: Transform the Input Dataset to Binary Format

 Computing the raw dataset is extremely time-consuming.
 To execute SNIG, you need to transform the input dataset to binary format first.